netket/netket_fidelity/README.md

 I_op = nkf.InfidelityOperator(target_vstate, U=U, sample_Upsi=True)
 ```

-The package also exports a few special operators that are jax compatible and work well with the infidelityoperator.
-Those are needed for some options.
+The package also exports a few special operators that are jax compatible and work well with the
+infidelity operator.
+Those are needed if you want to sample from the state obtained applying the
+gate to the target state.